 While we can not be completely certain if our Butler benefited from this new Education Act, one thing is for certain: he was very literate.
-Opening up his memoir, Robinson alludes to the breath of his reading mentioning the ‘number of magazine articles which have of late appeared’ (2) to discuss the service industry, as well as gesturing to works on ‘slavery [and] the elite of Athens’ (2).
+Opening up his memoir, Robinson alludes to the breadth of his reading mentioning the ‘number of magazine articles which have of late appeared’ (2) to discuss the service industry, as well as gesturing to works on ‘slavery [and] the elite of Athens’ (2).
 Not only does this show our butler to be an avid reader, but it displays a capability to digest and understand these works critically.
-Never one to be a show off, Robinson also flashes his comprehension skills by admonishing Lady Violet for her ‘clever pen’ (2) before cheekily quoting her own article right back at her, as he asks if lacking intelligence is ‘indispensable ‘to that [the servants] delicate art of living?”
+Never one to be a show off, Robinson also flashes his comprehension skills by admonishing Lady Violet for her ‘clever pen’ (2) before cheekily quoting her own article right back at her, as he asks if lacking intelligence is ‘indispensable ‘to that [the servant’s] delicate art of living?”
 (2).

 Attempt to do something towards raising the moral and intellectual standard of servant life.’Robinson, J. (1892) ‘A Butler’s View of Man-Service’ in The Nineteenth Century: A Monthly Review.
 Vol, xxxi.
 January-June.